With heavy and localised rainfall becoming more commonplace, it may be beneficial to take a second look at field drains around the farm.

 - Technical note (TN728): Planning Agricultural Field Drainage

 - AHDB Field Drainage Guide here.

-- See our Natural Flood Management webpage here.
+- See our Natural Flood Management booklet here.